Associate Professor, Global Health

 - Email: firstname.lastname@example.org

-Lisa J. Messersmith, PhD, MPH, MA, has over 20 years of experience conducting research and developing, implementing, and evaluating programs and policies addressing sexuality, gender, HIV/AIDS, and sexual and reproductive health and rights.
-Dr. Messersmith is Associate Professor of International Health at Boston University School of Public Health and Associate Professor of Anthropology at Boston University’s College of Arts & Sciences.
-She has lived and worked in a number of countries including Vietnam, Thailand, Bangladesh, Nigeria, Mali, and Burkina Faso.
-She is the principal investigator (PI) on several studies/projects including research to better understand and meet the health and social service needs of women living with HIV/AIDS in Vietnam; a study of the social and economic determinants of sexual vulnerability among adolescent orphans and vulnerable children in Namibia and Ethiopia; and a study to document the types and magnitude of discrimination against people living with HIV/AIDS in Vietnam.
-As PI and director of the Vietnam AIDS Policy and Planning Project, she led a team of U.S.-based and Vietnamese faculty to train over 900 policy makers on AIDS policy and planning.
-From 1998 to 2004, she served as the Sexuality and Reproductive Health Program Officer for the Ford Foundation’s Office for Vietnam and Thailand.
+Lisa J. Messersmith, PhD, MPH, has 25 years of research, program and policy experience in gender, sexuality, HIV, and sexual and reproductive health and rights primarily in Sub-Saharan Africa and South and Southeast Asia.
+Dr. Messersmith is currently Associate Professor of Global Health at Boston University School of Public Health and Associate Professor of Anthropology at Boston University’s College of Arts and Sciences.
+Dr. Messersmith is the principal investigator (PI) on several studies, most recently on two studies in Ghana that explore the behavioral, socio-economic and structural vulnerability to HIV of injecting drug users and women who work in bars; a study to better understand and meet the HIV and reproductive health and social service needs of women living with HIV/AIDS in Vietnam; and a national study to document the types and magnitude of discrimination against people living with HIV in Vietnam.
+She was also PI and Director of the Vietnam AIDS Policy and Planning Project, a project that trained nearly 850 senior national and provincial level Vietnamese policy makers to design, implement and evaluate multi-sectoral responses to HIV.
+She has worked in residence for over 13 years in Burkina Faso, Mali, Nigeria, Bangladesh and Vietnam and has worked in a number of other countries including Thailand, Ghana, China, India, Senegal, Brazil, and Jamaica.
+From 1998 to 2004 she served as the Sexuality and Reproductive Health Program Officer for the Ford Foundation’s Office for Vietnam and Thailand.
+Based in Hanoi, Dr. Messersmith initiated the Foundation’s grant making program in sexuality and reproductive health.
 In 2004, the Vietnam Ministry of Health awarded her the Medal for the People’s Health.
-Previous positions include Adjunct Lecturer in Public Policy and Research Fellow at Harvard University’s Kennedy School of Government; Visiting Fellow at Harvard University’s Francois Xavier Bagnoud Center for Health and Human Rights; UNAIDS Country Program Advisor in Bangladesh; Research Associate in the Department of International Health, Johns Hopkins School of Hygiene and Public Health; and Women and AIDS Advisor at USAID in Washington, DC.
-She has a PhD and MA in anthropology from the University of California, Los Angeles, and an MPH from Johns Hopkins University.
+Other previous positions include Adjunct Lecturer in Public Policy and Research Fellow at Harvard University’s Kennedy School of Government; Visiting Fellow at Harvard University’s Francois Xavier Bagnoud Center for Health and Human Rights; Country Programme Advisor for the Joint United Nations Programme on HIV/AIDS (UNAIDS) in Bangladesh; Research Associate in the Department of International Health, Johns Hopkins School of Hygiene and Public Health; Women and AIDS Advisor at the United States Agency for International Development in Washington, DC. , and Peace Corps Volunteer in Burkina Faso.
+She has a PhD and MA in Anthropology from the University of California, Los Angeles, a Masters in Public Health (MPH) from Johns Hopkins University, and a Bachelor’s degree in creative writing from Hamilton College.

 - Addressing the Needs of Women Living with HIV in Vietnam